a2o/snoopy/.github/ISSUE_TEMPLATE.md

     - x86 is not supported anymore
     - Replace 'FILLIN' with actual values from your environment
     - Bug reports related to non-latest Snoopy releases will be closed as invalid.
-    - Using snoopy-install.sh enables Snoopy config file by default
+    - Using install-snoopy.sh enables Snoopy config file by default
     - Threading support is not automatically enabled as of v2.4.4.

 | Key                                 | Value             | Comments                         |